 - All Holy Cross teachers, who work tirelessly with whole classes of students from incredibly challenging and varied backgrounds

-- Brittney O’Daniel and Sue Barkhouse, who run this current program as part of the many, many efforts of Raise Me Up
+- Brittney O’Daniel and Sue Barkhouse.
+They run this current program as part of the many, many efforts of Raise Me Up

 - Projects Abroad, for bringing in many of the volunteers who run this program.